MabbottLab/MEGneto/README.md

 ### Permutation-based statistics
 'PERMUTATIONS.m' performs 500 random permutations of control trials and controls for sample size bias by using the same number of controls as interest content for each participant.

 'PERMUTATION_STATISTICS.m' performs permutation-based statistics using t-statistics.
 You can specifiy and alpha value and the direction that you want to look at (default is that interest > control).

+Output includes the 500 permutations per participant for each frequency band.

+### Machine learning

 ## Credits